Latest page update: 10 December 2022 (expanded intro, added pix and text of my 2022 Xmas batch at the end of the page, fixed some typos)

 This time, using one larger cake/loaf pan and four smaller ones

 (large pan: 24x10x7 cm (LxWxH) inside top; small pans: 15x8x5 cm)

 - Put the baking pans or the baking sheet with the loaves at about mid-height in the oven.
 Bake for 50-60 minutes - with the oven's circulation fan OFF.

 - An inserted metal skewer must come out clean - be careful not to stick the skewer into the almond paste, as it will look like it is not done baking yet!

 - If you insert a meat thermometer, it should read 96-98 °C (205-210 °F).
 If you are using small loaf/cake pans: check the temperature after about 40-45 minutes baking time!

 Still hot, ready to be brushed with clarified butter and covered with vanilla sugar and powdered sugar

-- Wrap each loaf in aluminum kitchen foil, making sure to fold-over and crimp the seams (it needs to be airtight; e.g. in a gallon-size ziplock freezer bag, with the air sucked out )
+- Wrap each loaf in aluminum kitchen foil, making sure to fold-over and crimp the seams (it needs to be airtight).

-- Keep in cool place for at least 1 week (!!), to let the dough soften a bit, and the flavors fully develop (it will be OK to eat several hours after baking, but the dough will be on the dry side).
-On the northern hemisphere, it is winter around Christmas and I just put them outside on my terrace, in a shady spot (≈5-7 °C, 40-45 °F)
+- Keep in cool place (≈5-10 °C, 40-50 °F).for at least 1 week (ideally 10 days), to let the dough soften a bit, and the flavors fully develop (it will be OK to eat several hours after baking, but the dough will be on the dry side).
+On the northern hemisphere, it is winter around Christmas and I just put them in a room that is never heated.

 Finished brushing with butter and covering with sugar